PLMosetlha/alx-capstone-project/budget-tracker/README.md

 INSTALLATION:

-To run this project locally, follow these steps:
+To run this project locally, follow the following steps:

 Clone this repository